yolo079/some-stars/README.md

 ## Dart

-*   [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta, simple and easy to use, open-source and ad-free.
+*   [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,support VMess, VLESS, Shadowsocks, Trojan, Snell, TUIC, Hysteriaduo, simple and easy to use, open-source and ad-free.

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.